 You would do best to read the descriptions on their website as they explain the complicated science clearly.
 Still, I’ll give it my best shot at a summary of the basic methods the Gardens use to conserve.
 First, the garden staff collect the biomass of dead leaves and plant matter from throughout the property.
 Sometimes they even other gardens around Singapore, because they can use more than they make!

 Next, they use this biomass to fuel the energy needs of the gardens through CHP steam turbine.
-Using a combination of fancy solar panels, dehumidifying the air in the domes, and only cooling lower layers of the air in the domes, energy needs are minimized and helps prevent dependency on an electrical grid.
-Like I said, they will do a better job so head to the Gardens by the Bay site if you want to see some great diagrams explaining this process.
+Using a combination of fancy solar panels, dehumidifying techniques, and specific cooling strategies, the garden staff can minimize the energy needs.
+This helps prevent dependency on an electrical grid which requires a substantially greater amount of energy.
+Like I said, they will do a better job of explaining so head to the Gardens by the Bay site if you want to see some great diagrams of this process.

-In fact, Singapore wants 80% of their buildings receive the Green Mark Certification in the next fifteen years.
+In fact, Singapore wants 80% of their buildings to receive the Green Mark Certification in the next fifteen years.
 With thousands of buildings already certified, an efficient public transportation system that makes sustainable travel practical, over 2 million trees planted throughout the city, and rooftop and balcony gardens abound, it’s not surprising that Singapore has earned the title “The Garden City”.
-Here, it’s a bit easier for travelers to be conscious of the footprint they’re making on their journey and which is why I highly recommend it to everyone.
+Here, it’s a bit easier for travelers to be conscious of the footprint they’re making on their journey.
+That’s just a party of why I highly recommend it to everyone.